-8. Great expectations
+10. Great expectations

 Health and wellness businesses are eternally optimistic.
 They have to be.
 They are the Weebles of the business world.
 Knock ‘em down, and they bob back up again.
 Because when you know you can change lives, your determination to succeed overcomes hurdles where others falter and second-guess.

-9. Customers think different
+11. Customers think different

-10. Works in progress
+12. Works in progress

 Not in health and wellness.
 In our industry, customers don’t overflow instantly with wellbeing.
 It takes time.
 It’s a marathon, possibly an ultra-marathon, never a sprint.
 They don’t change overnight.
 They backslide.
 Their life situations change.
 Their needs change.